-However, herbs have been used for centuries all around the word for medical purposeswith great success, and when administered correctly can have many medical benefits.
+However, herbs have been used for centuries all around the world for medical purposes with great success, and when administered correctly can have many medical benefits.

 As herbal remedies are just plant extracts, surely they are safe to use in addition to prescription medications?